How to Spend a Perfect Day in Bermuda

 While Bermuda is worth visiting for a week or even longer, it's also possible to have one single perfect day on the island.
-Here are a few activities to fill a quick vacation in paradise.
+Here are a few activities to fill a quick vacation.

 Learn about Bermuda’s history at King’s Square

 Located in the center of the Town of St. George, King's Square is an open space filled with history and intrigue.
 The square, named after King George III, is a popular local gathering place surrounded by Colonial-era buildings, including the Town Hall (built in 1782) and the Bermuda National Trust Museum.
 In the square, visitors can see costumed actors portraying 18th-century citizens, a town crier calling out the latest news, and even a few replicas of devices used in the 18th century for (painful) public punishments.

 Go for a swim at Horseshoe Bay Beach

 You'll find beautiful beaches around the entire perimeter of Bermuda, and one of the more stunning is Horseshoe Bay Beach.
 With its light pink sand, clear blue water, and gorgeous rock formations, it’s no surprise that it’s one of the most Instagrammed beaches in the world.
 At the beach, make sure to take a little time to walk and explore the shoreline — and peek inside some of the caves you'll find along the way.
 If you can, stay for sunset.

 Inside the Crystal Caves, visitors will find stunning rock formations and water so clear you can see 50 feet down to the sea floor.
 In the cave, which was first discovered more than a century ago, guests can walk across the floating bridge, get up close to stalagmites formed during the Pleistocene Ice Age.